In 2015, we wrote that for businesses, there were 7 deadly sins of social media. Now we think there’s 8.

 Social media mistake 3: Having unrealistic expectations

-Social media can be extremely effective tool for building your professional profile.
+Social media can be an extremely effective tool for building your professional profile.
 But it’s not a magic bullet.

 No matter how many people read your posts or your updates, there’s no guarantee your social media efforts will instantly translate into cold, hard cash – although that’s the ultimate goal.